 21 December 1929: Alf Haynes’ first league match – a 1-0 away defeat to Liverpool.
 He went on to play 13 games that season – but it turned out to be his most prolific period with Arsenal.

 21 December 1963: Death of Andrew Kennedy.
-In January 1928 Andy Kennedy was sold to Everton.
-However despite over 100 games for Arsenal Everton played him only once, and he moved to Tranmere, where he stayed for two seasons, retiring in 1930.
-Beyond that we have no information on his life.
+He was sold to Everton in January 1928 but despite over 100 games for Arsenal, Everton played him only once, and he moved to Tranmere, where he stayed for two seasons, retiring in 1930.

 21 December 1985.
 Gus Caesar played his first League match, a 1-0 away win of Man U. He joined Arsenal in August 1982 becoming a pro in February 1984 playing in the heart of the defence or full back.

 21 December 1991: Arsenal 4 Everton 2.
-All four goals by Ian Wright who also scored two hat tricks in the season as he went on to score 24 goals in 30 league games through the season.
+All four goals by Ian Wright who also scored two hat tricks in the season as he went on to score 24 goals in 30 league games.

 21 December 1996: Andy Linighan’s final game away to Nottingham Forest.
 He had played 118 league games and scored 5 goals.